A Weyl's law for black holes: QNM Weyl's law for black holes

 \section{QNM Weyl's law for black holes}

-As discussed at the end section \ref{s:Weyl_QNM_high-dim}, the status of the QNM Weyl's law in a general setting remains an open problem.
+As discussed at the end of section \ref{s:Weyl_QNM_high-dim}, the status of the QNM Weyl's law in a general setting remains an open problem.
 This is in particular the case for non-compactly supported potentials and for the discussion in higher-dimensions.
-In this setting, it seems a quite remarkable feature that QNM of $(3+1)$-dimensional BHs do indeed satisfy the standard Weyl's law~\cite{Jaramillo:2021tmt} of compact manifolds discussed in section \ref{s:Weyl_law}.
+In this setting, it seems quite a remarkable feature that QNM of $(3+1)$-dimensional BHs indeed satisfy a Weyl's law~\cite{Jaramillo:2021tmt} analogous to the standard one of compact manifolds discussed in section \ref{s:Weyl_law}.

-Stationary vacuum BHs are very particular solutions in Einstein theory, as a consequence of the uniqueness theorem~\cite{Chrusciel2012}, showing very special structural features~\cite{Frolov2017}.
-One might ask then if satisfying Weyl's law is a consequence of this special character.
-This might be true regarding the large scale (long-wavenumber) aspects of these spacetimes, but it seems not to be the case for the small scales (high-wavenumber).
-Indeed, as discussed in~\cite{Jaramillo:2021tmt}, the Weyl's law is robust under high-frequency (actually high-wavenumber) perturbations, in spite of the ultraviolet instability of QNM overtones~\cite{Jaramillo:2020tuu,Jaramillo:2021tmt,Gasperin:2019rjg,Jaramillo:2020tuu}.
+Stationary vacuum BHs are very particular solutions in Einstein theory, as a consequence of the uniqueness theorem~\cite{Chrusciel2012}, showing very special structural (integrability) features~\cite{Frolov2017}.
+One might ask then if satisfying the standard Weyl's law, with a power-law controlled by the space dimension $d$, is a consequence of such special character.
+However, such concerns seem not to apply for the small scale (high-wavenumber) features of BH spacetimes, that are the relevant ones in the high-frequency asymptotics of the QNM counting function $N(\omega)$.
+In addition, as discussed in~\cite{Jaramillo:2021tmt}, the Weyl's (power-)law is robust under high-frequency (actually high-wavenumber) perturbations, in spite of the ultraviolet instability of QNM overtones~\cite{alsheikh:tel-04116011,Jaramillo:2020tuu,Jaramillo:2021tmt,Gasperin:2021kfv,Jaramillo:2022kuv,Destounis:2021lum, boyanov2023pseudospectrum,sarkar2023perturbing,Arean:2023ejh,Destounis:2023ruj}.
+This strongly suggests that the Weyl's law findings in~\cite{Jaramillo:2021tmt} are indeed valid for generic BH spacetimes, in particular independent of the asymptotics at infinity.

-In this section we discuss QNM Weyl's law for asymptotically flat BHs.
-We do not present a derivation of such results (that seems quite a formidable challenge, given the commented difficulties for QNM Weyl's law), but present a verification by straightforward evaluation.
-We dwell in the spherically symmetric case that, under the light of the discussion in section~\ref{s:Weyl_QNM_high-dim}, is indeed a strong restriction.
-However, this case contains already genuine non-trivial features and offers key insight of what can be expected in the general case.
+In this section we detail and extend the discussion of the BH QNM Weyl's law in \cite{Jaramillo:2021tmt}, adopting the heuristic methodology there based on the explicit evaluation of QNMs, as eigenvalues of a non-selfadjoint operator.
+For concreteness, the calculation is done in the $(3+1)$-spherically symmetric asymptotically flat case, though the results indeed extend to more generic settings.
+Very importantly, no proof is provided of the presented results, but rather a straightforward verification of the standard Weyl's law (\ref{e:BH_QNM_Weyl}) taken as an Ansatz for the asymptotics of the BH QNM $N(\omega)$.
+As commented in section \ref{s:Invitation_BH_QNM_Weyl}, this is in stark contrast with the rigorous results in~\cite{Dyatlov:2013hba,Dyatlov:2013fua} on a Weyl's law for Kerr-de Sitter BHs.
+In section \ref{s:Dyatlov-Zworski} we briefly sketch these semi-classical results by Dyatlov \& Zworski and comment on the relation with the results here presented.